Quirky statues, lush forest, a labyrinth of stone pathways; The William Ricketts Sanctuary is an artistic legacy unlike any other.

-After graduating he lived a directionless few years, working menial jobs for local industries.
+After graduating he was directionless for a few years, working a variety of menial jobs.
 Significantly, one of these was for the Australian Porcelain Company, where he helped manufacture homewares and learned the principles of basic design.

 Ricketts subsequently began to take an interest in the arts.

 In his twenties he met Gustav Pillig, a German artist who had emigrated to Australia.
-Pillig was best known for his sculptures; striking, stylised depictions of men and women, usually nude, often in unusual, dramatic poses.
+Pillig was best known for his sculptures; striking, stylised depictions of men and women, usually nude, dramatically posed.

 Pillig was also a dedicated naturalist, and produced a series of landscape paintings, showcasing the regions around Melbourne.